 Read MoreDeceptive freedom : Open Source ERP

-What was declared to be a coming trend a few years ago is now already history.
-Despite the gloriously believed future, open source ERP could not establish itself.
-Lack of functionality and the high adaptation effort are reasons for the low success.
+What was declared a coming trend a few years ago is now history.
+Open source ERP has not been able to assert itself despite the glorious future it was believed to have.
+A lack of functionality and the high level of customisation required are the reasons for its limited success.

 The growth of SMEs with branches abroad is large.
 Markets and globalisation make business activities abroad attractive.
 But the ERP system must also be able to be integrated in the international business locations.
 What are the requirements for internationally operating SMEs?